krzaku281/react-hooks-grid/README.md

 ### useSorting

-useSorting(initColumn, initDescending, customSortFn)
+useSorting(column, descending, customSortFn)

-- initColumn - initial column choice
+- column - initial column choice
-- initDescending - initial order descending choice
+- descending - initial order choice, is it descending
-- customSortFn - custom function of sorting - customFn(rowA, rowB, column, orderDescending)
+- customSortFn - custom function of sorting - customFn(rowA, rowB, column, descending)

-setSort(columnName, descendingOrder)
+setSort(column, descending)

-- columnName - sorting by new column
+- column - sorting by new column
-- descendingOrder - sorting by new order
+- descending - sorting by new order

+Special sorting rules or local difference - if is needed create own sort function and put as customSortFn

-Multi column sorting - put array of column to columnName, array of ordering to descendingOrder and custom function to customSortFn.
+Multi column sorting - if multi sorting is needed, only change some parameters. 'column' use as array of column next 'descending' the same and and set your own sort function.

+order = 30

 ```sh
 import { useGrid, useSorting } from 'react-hooks-grid';